aukevisser/windowsearch/README.md

 ### Temperature datasets
 Temperature datasets can in principle be used as long as they are can be accessed via Python.
 If a temperature dataset has a coarser spatial resolution than the HID data (e.g. MODIS), it should be regridded to the HID resolution.

+## To be added:

+- Instructions for how to perform the analysis for another dataset